Imagine sitting at your desk and trying to focus on a project due soon.

 - Edit and proofread (two Pomodoros)

-This is much less intimidating than trying to write a 20-page report at once.
+This is much less intimidating than trying to write a 20-page report in one sitting.

 The Pomodoro technique is also flexible and versatile.

-If you only have a few minutes to spare, you can work for one Pomodoro (25 minutes).
-But if you have more time, you can string together multiple sessions and get a lot more done.
+If you only have a few minutes to spare, you can do one Pomodoro (25 minutes).
+And if your calendar opens up due to canceled meetings, then you can string together multiple Pomodoro sessions.

 Due to its simplicity, the Pomodoro technique works well for busy professionals.